CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-basic-opration-graph-output.png)

-1. Now, type the below comments for specifying certain commonly used plots for visualization, press the "tab", then press "enter" and click on **Run** button to execute the cell to get the output as shown in the below-given image.
+1. Now, type the below comments for specifying certain commonly used plots for visualization.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to get the output as shown in the below-given image.

    ```
    # Perform scatter plot on the dataset and plot the graphs